A culinary education for the home kitchen — from fond to flame

 • Juice of 1/2 lime

-1. Add coconut water and lime juice to blender.
+1. Add coconut water and lime juice to the blender.

-3. Add sea salt (and electrolyte packet if using).
+2. Add frozen banana, strawberries, protein powder, and salt (and electrolyte packet if using).
+Blend until smooth.

 What You're Practicing